awestover/thoughts/content/1research/questions 02.20.25.md

+some thoughts after convo with leogao

+- general note about model orgs:
+	- you want it to be as realistic as possible.
+	- do as much of the analogizing for ppl as you can.

+  - how big of an issue is reflexive stability
+  - is model + COT reflexivly stable?

+- Is CIRL ("Paul style Corrigibility") worth trying to get?

+easy to hard generalization:
+- paul blogpost had some idea https://www.alignmentforum.org/posts/BxersHYN2qcFoonwg/experimentally-evaluating-whether-honesty-generalizes?commentId=dsDA2BWpHPdgLvaXX
+  - train model to do something in English -- see if it learns to do it in French too

+- Emergent misalignment paper seemed interesting -- any followups on this that I should do?

+- can you put an off switch in O3? currently it cares about self preservation

+- does activation steering work?

+---

-Evan made a post a while ago about some experiments that he'd like to see run.
+Evan made a post (myopia one with Mark Xu) a while ago about some experiments that he'd like to see run.
 I'm copying some that seem interesting to me here.

 ---